Netflix and chill

-"Netflix and chill" is an Internet slang term used as a euphemism for sexual activity, either as part of a romantic partnership, as casual sex, or as a groupie invitation.
-Since its first recorded, nonsexual use in a tweet posted in 2009, the phrase has gained popularity within the Twitter community and other social media sites like Facebook and Vine.
-By 2015, "Netflix and chill" had become an Internet meme and its use on teenage social media was commonly described as "sexual" by Fusion.

-The phrase usually is a request to be in one another's company and then engaging in sexual activity.
+"Netflix and chill" is a phrase originally meaning to stay home and watch entertainment programs via a streaming platform.
+It has gained an additional usage as an Internet slang term or euphemism for sexual activity, either as part of a romantic partnership, as casual sex, or as a groupie invitation.
+Since its first known recorded, nonsexual use in a tweet posted in 2009, the phrase has gained popularity within the Twitter community and other social media sites like Facebook and Vine.
+By 2015, "Netflix and chill" became increasingly used as an Internet meme and its use on teenage social media was commonly described as "sexual" by Fusion.
+The phrase can be used in its literal, original meaning or as a request to be in one another's company and then engaging in sexual activity.

 History

 Origins

 The first recorded use of the phrase "Netflix and chill" was in a Twitter post by "NoFaceNina" (La Shanda Rene Foster) on January 21, 2009.
 It said: "I'm about to log onto Netflix and chill for the rest of the night."
 Early use of the phrase was without sexual connotations, referring simply to the act of watching the online streaming service, typically by oneself.
 By 2013, Netflix's popularity in the US had risen greatly, having accumulated millions of paid subscribers, increasing verb use of the brand and this phrase as a standalone compound noun.

 The euphemistic nature of the phrase is believed to have been established in mid-2014, and by the end of the year had spread throughout the Black Twitter community, as seen by many now typing chill within scare quotes.
 In April 2015, a definition of the phrase was added to Urban Dictionary stating that it meant "code for two people going to each other's houses and fucking or doing other sexual related acts".
 Soon, the term would spread beyond the Black Twitter community, becoming an Internet meme and gaining the attention of news websites such as The Guardian and the Daily Mirror.